github/explore/topics/po-util/index.md

 topic: po-util
 url: https://po-util.com
 ---
-Created by @nrobinson2000, po-util is a shell script that allows its users to develop locally for the Particle platform using the ARM GCC toolchain, and quickly upload firmware over USB using DFU utilities.
+Created by @nrobinson2000, po-util is a shell script that allows developers to locally build for the Particle platform using the ARM GCC toolchain, and quickly upload firmware over USB using DFU utilities.
 It is designed to be used within Atom or from the command line.